 Is there a Healthy Granola?

 We hear this question so much these days.
-Not all granolas are good for you - particularly as supermarket granolas have recently received some pretty bad publicity in the news, as they have been found to contain too many pesticides but they also contain far too much sugar.
+Not all granolas are good for you - particularly as supermarket granolas receive some pretty bad publicity in the news.
+Not only have many commercial granolas been found to contain too many pesticides but they also contain far too much sugar.

 Another reason why granola has a reputation of being bad for you is on the calorie count with the amount of nuts it contains.
 Moderation is key so please follow the quantities I give below in the recipe.
 In any case, after a bowl in the morning, you'll probably find that it's pretty filling to set you up until lunchtime.

 Healthy Sugar Free Granola

 As with all my recipes at home, I always taste-test until I've reduced the sugar to a minimum.
 As with my homemade maple granola, no sugar is needed!
 The natural sugars from the dried fruits (cranberries and apples) are also sweet enough to start the day, coming from the maple syrup and the dried fruits.
 It's also vegan as it doesn't contain honey.

 - 50 g (1.75oz) pecan nuts broken

 - 50 g (1.75oz) brazil nuts (or hazelnuts/walnuts) roughly chopped

 - good pinch good quality salt (fleur de sel)